DevOps-Gilde/S2_Docs_GitHubActions/03_SetupInfrastructure.md

   "tenantId": "#"
 }`

 `clientId` and `clientSecret` deserve a quick extra explanation.
 A workflow changes things in your Azure subscription.
-Of course these changes must be associated with a user so that Azure can determine whether you have the permissions to do so. `clientId` is the representation of the technical user we created beforehand for you.
+Of course these changes must be associated with a user so that Azure can determine whether you have the permissions to do so. `clientId` denotes the service principal we created beforehand for you.
 We gave that user permission for the resource group in which you deploy your Azure services.
-Of course a user also needs credentials the value behind `clientSecret` is exactly that.
+Of course a user also needs credentials.
+The value behind `clientSecret` is exactly that.

+### LOC - Geo-Location of the resources

+This is the Azure location (also known as region) where resources are geographical deployed:

+Secret:
+LOC =
+`westeurope`

-### RG - ResourceGroup
+### RG - ResourceGroup name

 This is the Name of the Resource Group you will be using to Deploy your Website.
 During the Hackathon you will only have Access to the Following ResourceGroup:

 Secret:
-rg =
+RG =
 `ws-devops`

 If you want to know more about Resource Groups take a look here: https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group

-### ASP - AppServicePlan
+### ASP - AppServicePlan name

 This is the Name of the App Service Plan which needs to be unique in our Subscription.

 Secret:
-asp=
-`plan-[your suffix]`
+ASP=
+`plan-<your personal identifier>`

 If you want to know more about App Service Plans take a look here: https://docs.microsoft.com/en-us/azure/app-service/overview

-### WEBAPP - WebApplication
+### WEBAPP - WebApplication name

-This is the Name of the Web Application which needs to be unique globally.
+This is the Name of the Web Application which needs to be unique globally. `<your personal identifier>` might be an option but you might have to modify it due to global uniqueness across the entire Azure.

 Secret:
-webapp=
+WEBAPP=
 `your web app name`

 If you want to know more about WebApps take a look here: